mashingan/modern-opengl-notes/readme.md

 without using `nimsl` because it clashes with various definitions from `nim-glm` package.
 We apply the transformation into uniform `trans` variable in vertex shader as the `gl_Position` value.

+10. `transform_rotate3d.nim`
+The continuation notes, this time in addition to explain the perspective and projection of camera view and world, we also spice up with animated blending from the exercise in the previous chapter (texture chapter).

 [open.gl]: https://open.gl
 [staticglfw]: https://github.com/treeform/staticglfw
 [glfw]: https://www.glfw.org